By Maria Merola אריאל

 33 Know you the ordinances of heaven?
 Can you set the dominion thereof in the earth?

-*Example: The 6th Hebrew Month called “Elul” is the constellation called “Ariel the Lion of Yahuwdah” and is named after the tribe of Judah.
+*Example: The sixth Hebrew Month called “Elul” is the constellation called “Ariel the Lion of Yahuwdah,” and is named after the tribe of Judah.
 But the pagans re-named this “Leo the Lion” instead.

 It is for this reason that YaHuWaH commands us not to consult these stars (fallen angels) for divination purposes.
 We are commanded in the Towrah (Mosaic Law) not to consult your astrological forecast from the Zodiac.
 YaHuWaH gave these signs to us in the heavens for the sole purpose of illustrating his plan of redemption to Yisra’el and to all of mankind.
 We are not to consult these stars in order to gain hidden knowledge about our future.
 This is an abomination.